chris-townsend/where-next/README.md

 ### Home Page

 - The homepage offers a variety of features for both logged-in and logged-out users, including the search functionality which allows users to search for posts and profiles.
 To improve the user experience, a loading spinner appears while the user is typing their search query.
-In the event that no search results are found, an image accompanied by the text 'No results found' is displayed to help users quickly understand the outcome of their search.
+If no search results are found, an image accompanied by the text 'No results found' is displayed to help users quickly understand the outcome of their search.

 ![Homepage](src/docs/features/images/homepage-logged-in.webp)